preritk/XOR_NEURAL/README.md

 # XOR_NEURAL
-This program contains the code for XOR gate made using neural network.
+Programs for XOR gate made using neural network.